-Fortunately, a much-needed resurrection took place in 2014, with a new, scaled-down version of the original classic air show and is now dubbed 'The Biggin Hill Festival of Flight'.
+Fortunately, a much-needed resurrection took place in 2014, with a new, scaled-down version of the original classic air show which was now dubbed ‘The Biggin Hill Festival of Flight’.

-Last year's show was a bit special as it was the airport's centenary; it's hard to believe that Biggin Hill has been around for over 100 years!
+In 2017, the show was a bit special as it was the airport’s centenary; it’s hard to believe that Biggin Hill has been around for well over 100 years!

 Another Centenary for 2018